A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Introduction

-In recent years, the topic of XAI methods has received an exponential boost in research interest \cite{arrieta_explainable_2020,linardatos_explainable_2021,adadi2018peeking,zhou_evaluating_2021}.
-For practical application of XAI in human-AI interaction systems, it is important to ensure a choice of XAI method(s) appropriate for the corresponding use-case.
-While thorough use-case analysis including the main goal and derived requirements is one essential ingredient here \cite{langer_what_2021}, we argue that a necessary foundation for choosing correct requirements is a complete knowledge of the different \emph{aspects} (traits, properties) of XAI methods that may influence their applicability.
-Well-known aspects are \forexample portability, so whether the method requires access to the model internals or not, or locality, so whether single predictions are explained or some global properties of the model to explain.
-As will become clear from our literature analysis in \autoref{sec:taxonomy}, this only just scratches the surface of application relevant aspects of XAI methods.
+In recent years, the topic of XAI methods has received an exponential boost in research interest \cite{arrieta_explainable_2020,linardatos_explainable_2021,adadi_peeking_2018,zhou_evaluating_2021}.
+For practical application of XAI in human-AI interaction systems, it is important to ensure a choice of XAI method(s) appropriate for the corresponding use case.
+Without question, thorough use-case analysis including the main goal and derived requirements is one essential ingredient here \cite{langer_what_2021}.
+Nevertheless, we argue that a necessary foundation for choosing correct requirements is a complete knowledge of the different \emph{aspects} (traits, properties) of XAI methods that may influence their applicability.
+Well-known aspects are, \forexample, portability, \idest, whether the method requires access to the model internals or not, or locality, \idest, whether single predictions of a model are explained or some global properties.
+As will become clear from our literature analysis in \autoref{sec:taxonomy}, this only just scratches the surface of aspects of XAI methods that are relevant for practical application.

-This paper aims to help for one practitioners seeking a categorization scheme for choosing an appropriate XAI method for their use-case, and secondly researchers in identifying desired combination of aspects that have not or little been considered so far.
-For this, we provide a complete collection and a structured overview in the form of a taxonomy of XAI method aspects, together with method examples for each aspect.
-The method aspects are obtained from an extensive literature survey on categorization schemes for explainability and interpretability methods, resulting in the first meta-study on XAI surveys of our knowledge.
-Other than similar work, we do not aim to provide a survey on XAI methods, but rather gather the valuable work done so far into a good starting point for in-depth understanding of sub-topics of XAI research, and research on XAI methods themselves.
+This paper aims to (1)~help beginners in gaining a good initial overview and starting point for a deeper dive, (2)~support practitioners seeking a categorization scheme for choosing an appropriate XAI method for their use-case, and (3)~to assist researchers in identifying desired combination of aspects that have not or little been considered so far.
+For this, we provide a complete collection and a structured overview in the form of a taxonomy of XAI method aspects in \autoref{sec:taxonomy}, together with method examples for each aspect.
+The method aspects are obtained from an extensive literature survey on categorization schemes for explainability and interpretability methods, resulting in a meta-study on XAI surveys presented in \autoref{sec:sos}.
+Other than similar work, we do not aim to provide a survey on XAI methods.
+Hence, our taxonomy is not constructed as a means of a sufficient chapter scheme.
+Instead, we try to compile a taxonomy that is complete with respect to existing valuable work.
+We believe that this gives a good starting point for an in-depth understanding of sub-topics of XAI research, and research on XAI methods themselves.